Classifier or Prompt: A Case Study on Legal Requirements Traceability: Evaluation

-\romina{\TR{C1.1, C1.8, C2.2, C3.2} \sectopic{\textit{P3}.} We adopt two prompt templates used by Ge et al.~\cite{ge2025cross} as part of their investigation into high- and low-level requirement traceability.
+\sectopic{\textit{P3}.} We adopt two prompt templates used by Ge et al.~\cite{ge2025cross} as part of their investigation into high- and low-level requirement traceability.
 Their study evaluated four zero-shot prompt variations, ranging from a simple prompt to a more detailed CoT formulation.
-In order to have a variety of prompts in our baselines, we employ the prompt with the best results in their work, we call it \textit{P3\_1} throughout the paper, along with the CoT-based prompt as it includes more detailed instructions compared to \textit{P1} and \textit{P2}, we call it \textit{P3\_2}.
+In order to have a variety of prompts in our baselines, we employ the prompt with the best results in their work, which we call \textit{P3\_1} throughout the paper, along with the CoT-based prompt, as it includes more detailed instructions compared to \textit{P1} and \textit{P2}, which we call \textit{P3\_2}.
 We modify the prompt to better fit the LRT task.
-The prompts we used are as follows: }
+The prompts we used are as follows: